WITS-COMS3010/lecture-notes/lecture02/README.md

 - Done by hardware.
 - Three types of mode transfer:
   - System call (syscall) -- synchronous (programmed), during an instruction;
-  - Interrupt -- asynchronous (non-programmed), during an instruction;
+  - Interrupt -- asynchronous (non-programmed), in between instructions;
-  - CPU exception -- asynchronous (non-programmed), in between instructions.
+  - CPU exception -- asynchronous (non-programmed), during an instruction.
 - How does the kernel know which instruction to run upon a switch from a user process? -- Interrupt vector:
 ![Interrupt vector](interruptVector.png)